-- Consider the why you are posting.
+- Consider why you are posting.
 HotBabyMomma might be cute on a dating site, but not so much if you are trying to get a job.

 - Does the name reflect who you are?
 It's always important to be true to yourself.
 Try to stay away from super trendy names that don't reflect your personality.
 Names based on the "Movie of the Week" get old fast and tend to date the person using them.
-Unless you are a try hardcore fan, I would recommend sticking with something more relevent to who you are.
+Unless you are a try hardcore fan, I would recommend sticking with something more relevant to who you are.

 - Continuity.
 If you are trying to promote your business or brand it's important to have a unique, but spellable, username so that potential clients can find you.
-It's also important to have the same, or very similar name, on all the websites that pertain to your buisness.
+It's also important to have the same, or very similar name, on all the websites that pertain to your business.